taecontrol/larvis/README.md

 # Introduction - Getting to Know Larvis

-Larvis is a PHP package for Laravel that allows a Laravel app to send and report information to Moonguard or Krater.
+Larvis is a PHP package for Laravel that allows a Laravel app to send and report information to MoonGuard or Krater.

 Currently, you can use Larvis in the following scenarios:

-- To report exceptions from your application to Moonguard (ideal for production sites that require tracking).
+- To report exceptions from your application to MoonGuard (ideal for production sites that require tracking).

+- To report and send messages, exceptions, database queries, and HTTP requests from a Laravel application to Krater (ideal for a development environment where different information needs to be debugged).

+> 💡 **Important:** This version is compatible only with MoonGuard 1.0.0.

-What is MoonGuard?
+## What is MoonGuard?

-- Moonguard is an open source Filament plugin that aims to provide utilities to monitor your Laravel apps in production.
+- MoonGuard is an open source Filament plugin that aims to provide utilities to monitor your Laravel apps in production.

 - MoonGuard helps you track important features like SSL certificates status, uptime, and exceptions on your applications.

-for more information visit the site official [MoonGuard]( https://moonguard.dev/).
+For more information visit the [MoonGuard]( https://moonguard.dev/) site official.

-> 💡 **Important:** This version is compatible only with MoonGuard 1.0.0.

-- To report and send messages, exceptions, database queries, and HTTP requests from a Laravel application to Krater (ideal for a development environment where different information needs to be debugged).

-What is Krater?
+## What is Krater?

-- Krater is a debugging application for Laravel that helps you solve problems related to exceptions, queries and requests.
+- Krater is a desktop application for debugging Laravel apps, it provides an intuitive and friendly interface to debug exceptions, queries, requests and more.

-- With its intuitive interface it simplifies the debugging process and improves the efficiency of application development.

-for more information visit the official site [Krater](https://moonguard.dev/).
+For more information visit the [Krater](https://moonguard.dev/krater) official site.

-## Installation
+# Installation

 You can install Larvis via composer with the following command: